Skip to Main Content

 Whether you are writing a lengthy paper, working on a graduate thesis or dissertation, or preparing a manuscript, it can sometimes be difficult to undertake a big writing project.
 This workshop will provide goal setting and time management techniques to help you stay on track.

-This session was offered synchronously on Wednesday, May 24.
+This session was offered synchronously online on Tuesday, May 21.
+The recording is available in Brightspace.

-Advanced reading and writing strategies for multilingual researchers
+Advanced writing strategies for international and multilingual researchers

-This session was offered synchronously on Tuesday, May 30.
+This session was offered synchronously online on Thursday, May 23.
+The recording is available in Brightspace.

 Vanessa Lent, Dalhousie Writing Centre